 Dough:

 - Proof yeast: Heat the milk until lukewarm (body temperature).
 Mix with the yeast and let stand for about 5 minutes until the mixture is foamy.
-Melt the butter and let cool slightly until needed.
+Melt the butter and let cool slightly until needed.150 ml lukewarm milk/ ⅔ cup + 1 ½ tablespoon active dry yeast; 3 ½ tablespoons unsalted butter

 - Mix: In the food processor, mix the flour, sugar, and salt.
-Add the melted butter, eggs, milk, and yeast mixture.
+Add the melted butter, eggs, and milk-yeast mixture.
+375 g all-purpose flour/ 3 cups + 2 tablespoons + 50 g granulated sugar/ ¼ cup + a pinch of salt + 2 large eggs + butter + yeast mix

 - Knead with the kneading attachments until the dough is smooth and it doesn't stick anymore.
 Add 1 or 2 teaspoons extra flour if the dough is too sticky, but not too much; the dough should still be soft.